-DHAs are required for Sailors when they either deploy OCONUS with duties ashore greater than 30 days without a fixed Military Treatment Facility (MTF) (i.e. Tricare Facility); or the COCOM, service component commander, or commander exercising operational control requires the assessments based on a health risk assessment.
+DHAs are required for Sailors when they either deploy outside of the United States with duties ashore greater than 30 days or the COCOM, service component commander, or commander exercising operational control requires the assessments based on a health risk assessment.
 Current COCOM requirements are:

-- CENTCOM MOD 12 DHA requirement for anyone traveling to or through the USCENTCOM area of responsibility (AOR), with time in country for a period of greater than 30 days.
-Personnel who are PCS'ed or are stationed in Bahrain are exempt.
+- CENTCOM MOD 15 DHA requirement for anyone traveling to or through the USCENTCOM area of responsibility (AOR), with time in country for a period of greater than 30 days.
+Personnel who deploy to Bahrain are exempt.
+NAVCENT DHA

 - SOUTHCOM DHA requirement for JTF GTMO.

 Note: Personnel who deploy on ships are specifically excluded from this requirement unless they meet the referenced guidelines.

 Deployment Health Assessments (DD Form 2795, 2796, 2900)

 ||Returning from Deployment

 ||Post Deployment Health Assessment (PDHA) (DD Form 2796)